Conference Prep Frenzy: A Two-Week Zone

 For Future Vashti‘s reference: I shifted into conference prep frenzy at a specific time three days ago: end of the night on Monday, June 27th.
 It’s like stepping into the cockpit of an airliner, flicking on all switches and activating ‘all systems go’.
 (Like in the movies, anyway.)
 It’s obvious when it starts.

-The next morning I did my teacher’s conference prep ritual: put on a pot of coffee, spread a big white sheet on the floor, lined up a row of empty boxes, and labeled each with a class topic:
+The next morning I did my teacher’s conference prep ritual: put on a pot of coffee, spread a big white sheet on the floor (because it helps me focus), lined up a row of empty boxes, and labeled each with a class topic.

 Completing the Teacher’s Conference Prep